How to adjust the number of concurrent backup accounts in CubeBackup for Microsoft 365?

 3. In the [Backup] section, remove the comment character "#" from the beginning of the line, and modify the WorkerCount value:

-WorkerCount = 10 # Backup 10 accounts simultaneously
+WorkerCount = 10 # Backup 10 applications simultaneously

 Note: The recommended value for WorkerCount is no larger than 5 if you are doing an on-premises backup.
 You can set a higher value if CubeBackup is running on a cloud instance and backing up to cloud storage, which can accept a greater writing load than a local machine.